Cazzy-Aporbo/Cazzy-Aporbo/README.md

 ```
 I started in a lab coat, where I learned that good science means obsessing over validation and reproducibility.
 Turns out, those habits translate pretty well to machine learning.

-I’m here to make sure we are building ethical AI.
-In women’s health, “good enough” models still fail real people, so my work is bias audits, subgroup calibration, and ruthless validation...and then shipping tools people actually use.
+I’m here to help teams build ethical & sustainable systems.
 I like the weird edges of data: tails, drift, the places fairness breaks.
-I’m stubborn about ethics and practical about delivery.
-I’ll trade a headline metric for a safer model every time and, I’ll show you why with evidence, not vibes.
-Why me?
 I bridge research and production.
-I write the tests, instrument the monitors, and say “no” when the data can’t support the claim.
+I say “no” when the data can’t support the claim.
 Bring me the messy dataset you’ve been avoiding; I’ll tell you what the tails are saying, and we’ll make it useful together.

 If you care less about hype and more about calibration curves, we’ll get along.
 I like turning messy data into useful, fair systems—models that explain themselves, pass their audits, and still look good in a dashboard.
 If you’re curious about outliers, tail behavior, and pushing code that doesn’t quietly exclude half the population, say hi.